-Seriously, Henry and Eliot love this $5.99 toy available on Amazon, Chewy and countless online stores.
+Seriously, Henry and Eliot love this $5.99 toy available on Amazon, Chewy, and countless online stores.
 Its creator must have been a cat owner because my cats give it 5 paws up.
-(Henry likes to wrestles with his banana.
+(Henry likes to wrestle with his banana.
 He rolls around on his back while he holds it in his paws.)

 Play Audible book tapes

 During a family vacation to Duck (years ago), we learned that our Siamese loved books on tape.
 Our family was engrossed in Anne of Green Gables so we packed the cassette tapes.
 The narrator’s soft voice soothed our cat Pearl by putting her to sleep in the back of the van.
 But every time the cassette stopped, she would wake up and cry furiously.
 The second we resumed playing the cassette tape, Pearl would settle back down and snuggle with her sister Sapphire.
 Claw-fer!

 Two decades later, I have not forgotten this feline lesson.
 I always play a good Audible book when I travel with my cats.
 It really does soothe them.
 BTW classical music does not make my cats feel zen.
 Their yowls increase along with the trumpet (between 80 and 110 decibels).
 My Siamese are big fans of The Cat Who series of mystery books written by Lilian Jackson Braun.
 An ardent cat lover, Braun features two sassy Siamese cats (Koko and Yum Yum) in her books.
 They always get Quill into trouble.

 When you finally get to your destination, remember to let your cats out of their carrier before you do anything else.
 Do not use the restroom or unpack your suitcase from the trunk.
 PLEASE DO GET YOUR CATS OUT.